sBuiltaJr/imageGenSD/IMPROVEMENT_LIST.md

 - Determine how to properly background the task (discord.py has some examples, may not work as needed?)

 ## Planned
-- Allow the default prompt to be added to a user prompt, especially if suing randomized tags.
+- Allow the default prompt to be added to a user prompt, especially if using randomized tags.
 - Allow a bot to manage multiple guilds.
 - Allow a bot to shard.
 - Crash recovery.